-IDX is an acronym for Internet Data Exchange, which enables real estate professionals to display the most comprehensive and up-to-date property listing data on their own real estate websites.
+Many of the benefits we offer agents and brokers revolve around IDX, which is an acronym for Internet Data Exchange.
+This enables real estate professionals to display the most comprehensive and up-to-date property listing data on their own real estate websites.

 Established by the National Association of REALTORS®, IDX is a policy under which brokers exchange permission to display one another’s listings on the internet.
 Broker Reciprocity is another name used for IDX, reflecting this cooperative exchange between brokers.